All Libraries are closed due to current public health restrictions (effective May 9, 2021).

-There will be no physical reserves available for Fall and Winter Terms, due to COVID-19 restrictions.
+There are no physical course reserves available, due to COVID-19 restrictions.

 The Libraries will try to obtain digital course reserves that you can use in UM Learn.
 We can accomplish this in two ways:

 Please contact your Subject Liaison Librarian, either by email or by scheduling an appointment, to discuss your course reserve needs further.

 Librarians are available to help faculty find an electronic version of a textbook, or a suitable alternative.
 We will add the e-textbook to the Libraries' collection so that all your students can access it.

 Ask us to check to see if an electronic version of your print textbook is available or get more information about electronic textbook availability.